Certain individuals with highly in demand skills can apply for permanent residency independently, through the Skilled Independent (subclass 189) visa

 I have a dependent partner, can they work?

-Yes, your partner will have full work authorisation in Australia which means they can work for any employer.
+Yes, if granted, you and your partner will be permanent residents and have full work authorisation in Australia.
+This means they can work for any employer in any capacity.

 Can my children study?